ConderS/arachnid/README.md

 ## Key Files

+### In `interface`

-- `js/src/components/DataPane.js` is the parent component for the charts and adds additional actions for handling interactions
+- `src/components/DataPane.js` is the parent component for the charts and adds additional actions for handling interactions
-- `js/src/components/BarChart.js` contains all d3 logic for the BarChart compoennt
+- `src/components/BarChart.js` contains all d3 logic for the BarChart compoennt
-- `js/src/components/ScatterPlot.js` contains all d3 logic for the ScatterPlot component
+- `src/components/ScatterPlot.js` contains all d3 logic for the ScatterPlot component
-- `js/src/actions/dataPane/index.js` is where quality functions will be sent to the server
+- `src/actions/dataPane/index.js` is where quality functions will be sent to the server